lf-edge/ekuiper/docs/en_US/extension/native/overview.md

 go build -trimpath --buildmode=plugin -o plugins/sources/MySource.so plugins/sources/my_source.go
 ```

-Notice that, the `-trimpath` build flag is required if using the prebuilte kuiper or kuiper docker image because the kuiperd is also built with the flag to improve build reproducibility.
+Notice that, the `-trimpath` build flag is required if using the prebuilt eKuiper or eKuiper docker image because the
+kuiperd is also built with the flag to improve build reproducibility.

 ### Plugin development

 The development of plugins is to implement a specific interface according to the plugin type and export the implementation with a specific name.
 There are two types of exported symbol supported:

-1. Export a constructor function: Kuiper will use the constructor function to create a new instance of the plugin implementation for each load.
-So each rule will have one instance of the plugin and each instance will be isolated from others.
+1. Export a constructor function: Kuiper will use the constructor function to create a new instance of the plugin
+   implementation for each load.
+So each rule will have one instance of the plugin, and each instance will be isolated
+   from others.
 This is the recommended way.

-2. Export an instance: Kuiper will use the instance as singleton for all plugin load.
-So all rules will share the same instance.
-For such implementation, the developer will need to handle the shared states to avoid any potential multi-thread problems.
+2. Export an instance: eKuiper will use the instance as singleton for all plugin loads.
+So all rules will share the same
+   instance.
+For such implementation, the developer will need to handle the shared states to avoid any potential
+   multi-thread problems.
 This mode is recommended where there are no shared states and the performance is critical.
-Especially, function extension is usually functional without internal state which is suitable for this mode.
+   Especially, a function extension is usually functional without internal state which is suitable for this mode.

 ## State storage

-eKuiper extension exposes a key value state storage interface through the context parameter, which can be used for all types of extensions, including Source/Sink/Function extensions.
+eKuiper extension exposes a key value state storage interface through the context parameter, which can be used for all
+types of extensions, including Source/Sink/Function extensions.

-States are key-value pairs, where the key is a string and the value is arbitrary data.
-Keys are scoped the to current extended instance.
+States are key-value pairs, where the key is a string, and the value is arbitrary data.
+Keys are scoped to the current
+extended instance.

 Users can access the state storage through the context object.
-State-related methods include putState, getState, incrCounter, getCounter and deleteState.
+State-related methods include putState, getState,
+incrCounter, getCounter and deleteState.

 Below is an example of a function extension to access states.
 This function will count the number of words passed in and save the cumulative number in the state.